Hawku raises $4M for gaming and utility NFT marketplace

 Hawku’s vision is to provide real-time data they need to be able to research, buy and sell these assets.

 Hawku will use this new investment to further build out a more robust marketplace that serves the needs of the gaming and utility ecosystem, allowing people to research and make better purchase decisions.
-It will also continue to invest in helping people buy, sell, and research Zed

-properties, and also expand into new games and utility NFTs—providing a marketplace that can serve all utility and gaming NFTs.
+It will also continue to invest in helping people buy, sell, and research Zed properties, and also expand into new games and utility NFTs — providing a marketplace that can serve all utility and gaming NFTs.

 “We’re going to start with Zed, and then we’re going to be expanding more and more to these other games,” he said.
 “Our plan is to continue to grow that way.
 But we already have so many people coming to our site from this ad, that we feel like we have a pretty good starting point.”

 Graham believes were are in the very beginning of a once-in-a-century change in how asset ownership is managed.
-He said we will soon be in a world where almost any asset—in the real world or in a metaverse—will be available to buy and sell as an NFT, providing liquidity of assets in ways unimaginable.
+He said we will soon be in a world where almost any asset — in the real world or in a metaverse — will be available to buy and sell as an NFT, providing liquidity of assets in ways unimaginable.

 New tools will be needed to help people manage, value, buy and sell these assets.
 Hawku wants to be at the forefront of helping make this new change a reality, he said.
 And he’s hiring.